DanielShamsoddini/ALifeFinalProject/README.md

     NO EVOLUTION SYNAPSES(CONTROL):
-        Scenario 1: every sensor to every motor, immutable Scenario 2: one sensor to one motor, immutable pairings not changed by mutation
+        Scenario 1: every sensor to every motor, immutable, DONE Scenario 2: one sensor to one motor if possible, from the first motor added to minimize mutation impact, immutable pairings not changed by mutation, unless a sensor or motor is deleted physically

     EVOLVED SYNAPSES:
         Scenario 1: Sensors that can connect to multiple motors, flexible pairings